goodtofufriday/at-72g-famicom-cart-connector-flipper/README.md

+at-72g famicom cart connector flipper

+for famiclones with the board labled at-72g. probably useable in similar famiclones.

 If youre looking here i imagine you know how to mod consoles so i wont go through the how to.

 this system doesnt connect expansion audio, so i added through hole pins for pin 45 and 46 so that you can easily re-enable it.